snadim02/snadim02.github.io/_posts/2025-05-12-kid-bedroom.md

 ![Kid Bedroom](../assets/img/kidbedroom-bulletinboard.jpg){: .mx-auto.d-block :}

-**Hanging Planter.** Our kiddo wanted a plant in his room, but I didn't want to waste precious surface space for a pot that might get knocked over.
+**Hanging Planter.** Our kiddo wanted a plant on his desk, but I didn't want to waste precious surface space for a pot that might get knocked over.

 Apparently [this fantastic color](https://vintageunscripted.com/10-decades-of-color-the-1970s/#:~:text=The%201970s%20was%20the%20first%20great%20houseplant%20collecting%20era) is *vintage 70s*,